mymanao/manao-wiki/src/content/docs/en/guides/08-writing-your-first-custom-command.md

 ---
-title: Writing your first custom command
+title: Writing your First Custom Command
 ---

 In ManaoWeb Command Manager, you can add your new custom commands!
 Which may require a lot of programming, but I will guide you through writing your first command.
 You may need to have a little programming knowledge beforehand.
 But if you are lazy, copy this entire page into ChatGPT and ask it to do its job.